tylerthebuildor/graphqless/README.md

 I'll prove it!

-With this library you can write your GraphQL server just like you would with Express.js.
+With this library you can write your GraphQL server almost exactly like you would with Express.js.

 ## Setup